flupes/svplume/notes.md

 - Stage the content changes
 - Document your commit
 - Commit
-- Synchronive to deploy at https://plume.flupes.org/
+- Synch Changes to deploy at https://plume.flupes.org/